 fired from sea or land, will destroy the anti-ballistic missile

 systems in Romania, Poland, and wherever they are installed.
-Most
+The Oreshnik alone has simply rendered all of

 fighters within strike range of Russia will be destroyed at the

 same time.
-Destroyed early and without warning.
+Destroyed early and either with or without warning.

 Checkmate.
 Defeated.
 All that money wasted.
-And it didn't have to be this
+And it didn't have to

 "They [USA] are using various far-fetched pretexts to deploy ground-based anti-missile systems in close proximity to Russian borders.